osg-htc/operations/docs/services/sending-announcements.md

         :::console
         git clone https://github.com/opensciencegrid/topology.git

-1. Disable any HTTP proxies by looking in the environment for the following variables and unset them if present:

-        :::console
-        env | grep -i 'https*_proxy'
-        unset HTTPS_PROXY HTTP_PROXY https_proxy http_proxy

 1. If you are on a FermiCloud VM, update `postfix` to relay through FermiLab's official mail server:

         :::console